fieldtrip/website/development/realtime/ctf.md

       >> ctf2ft_v1

-on the linux command line, and in another terminal
+on the Linux command line, and in another terminal

       >> Acq